theantichris/theantichris/README.md

 # Hi there, I'm Christopher 👋

-I'm a the Director of Software Engineering at [Art of Education University](https://theartofeducation.edu/).
+I'm a the Director of Software Engineering at [The Art of Education University](https://theartofeducation.edu/).
 I have almost 20 years of experience creating large SaaS and internal products for various industries.

 - 🔭 I’m currently working on the [next-generation of EdTech](https://github.com/theartofeducation)
 - 🌱 I’m currently learning Elixir